gui2de/ppol6818-group-poverty/ToC/02_outputs/theory_of_change.md

   - Despite the benefits seen in Kenya, Malawi’s distinct economic challenges (e.g., being landlocked, lower GDP per capita) suggest the UBI could have an even more transformative effect.
 - **Design Details:**
   - The intervention provides less than the full $2.15/day to account for existing household income.
-  - The decision to direct funds to female heads of households aims to maximize the positive impact on family welfare.

 ---